Islandora-Collaboration-Group/islandora-sample-objects/README.md

 * PDF
 * VIDEO
 * COMPOUND_OBJECT
-    * This sample also includes one BINARY object.
+    * This sample also includes one BINARY object and an IMI-compatible CSV file for import, along with a sample TWIG template to engage IMI.
 * WEB_ARCHIVE
 * ORAL_HISTORY